 About Ros

-A pioneer in her field, Ros takes performance away from the concert platform into a more socially engaged and reflective practice, placing communication at the heart of her work.
+A pioneer in her field, Ros takes performance away from the concert platform, situating her work within a more socially engaged and reflective practice, placing communication at its heart.

 Performance

-Ros performs as a freelance clarinettist specialising in klezmer throughout the UK.
-Described in the Guardian as one of the UK’s ‘leading klezmer clarinettists’, she is specialist teacher in Klezmer performance at The University of Manchester and Head of Faculty for Klezfest 2017.
+Ros has performed as a freelance clarinettist specialising in klezmer music throughout the UK.
+Described in the Guardian as one of the UK’s ‘leading klezmer clarinettists’; her career in klezmer performance includes being co-founder and first specialist teacher in Klezmer performance at The University of Manchester and appointed Head of Faculty for Klezfest 2017.

-Ros leads training and development programmes on using music in Special Educational Needs, Disability and Healthcare settings in the UK and Europe, having worked in collaboration with the Birmingham Contemporary Music Group, Britten Sinfonia, City of Birmingham Symphony Orchestra, Figura Ensemble, Hallé, and Musik Alliansen.
+Ros leads training and development programmes supporting musicians to develop their practise in using music in special educational needs, disability and healthcare settings.
+Ros has delivered training and creative projects across the UK and Europe, including for organisations Wigmore Hall Music for Life, Royal Academy of Music, Aarhus, Denmark, Music Masters, Birmingham Contemporary Music Group, Britten Sinfonia, City of Birmingham Symphony Orchestra, Figura Ensemble, Hallé, and Musik Alliansen.

-Ros is a specialist music and health practitioner whose commissioned projects in hospital settings include residencies, artistic collaborations and evaluation.
+Ros is an award-winning specialist music and health practitioner whose commissioned projects in hospital settings include residencies, artistic collaborations and evaluation.

 Ros has over 25 years’ experience in using live music with children and young people with special educational needs and disabilities, devising and leading live music programmes for use in a range of educational and therapeutic settings.